configu/configu/CONTRIBUTING.md

 ### Help Us Help You

 On both websites, it is a good idea to structure your code and question in a way that is easy to read to entice people to answer it.
-For example, we encourage you to use syntax highlighting, indentation, and split text in paragraphs.
+For example, we encourage you to use syntax highlighting, indentation, and split the text into paragraphs.

 You can make it easier for us if you provide versions of the relevant libraries and a runnable small project or test case reproducing your issue.